Certificate III in Ecology (Specialising in Aerial – Tree Climbing)

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-On successful completion of this qualification you may wish to apply for entry into the Diploma of Ecology at Box Hill Institute
+On successful completion of our ecology course you may wish to apply for entry into the Diploma of Ecology at Box Hill Institute

 This course is government accredited and has national recognition